Steve Jobs: Family

+Infancy

-In his youth, his parents took him to a Lutheran church.
-When he was in high school, Clara admitted to his girlfriend, Chrisann Brennan, that she "was too frightened to love [Steve] for the first six months of his life … I was scared they were going to take him away from me.
+In his youth, Jobs's parents took him to a Lutheran church.
+When Steve was in high school, Clara admitted to Steve's girlfriend, Chrisann Brennan, that she "was too frightened to love [Steve] for the first six months of his life ...
+I was scared they were going to take him away from me.
 Even after we won the case, Steve was so difficult a child that by the time he was two I felt we had made a mistake.
 I wanted to return him."
-When Chrisann shared this comment with Steve, he stated that he was already aware, and later said he had been deeply loved and indulged by Paul and Clara.
-Many years later, Jobs's wife Laurene also noted that "he felt he had been really blessed by having the two of them as parents."
-Jobs would "bristle" when Paul and Clara were referred to as his “adoptive parents”, and he regarded them as his parents “1,000%”.
+When Chrisann shared this comment with Steve, he stated that he was already aware, and later said that he had been deeply loved and indulged by Paul and Clara.
+Jobs would "bristle" when Paul and Clara were referred to as his "adoptive parents", and he regarded them as his parents "1,000%".
 Jobs referred to his biological parents as "my sperm and egg bank.
 That's not harsh, it's just the way it was, a sperm bank thing, nothing more."